edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > {: .solution}
 {: .challenge}

 ### Updating an environment

 You are unlikely to know ahead of time which packages (and version numbers!) you will need to use for your research project.
 For example it may be the case that

 *   one of your core dependencies just released a new version (dependency version number update).
 *   you need an additional package for data analysis (add a new dependency).
 *   you have found a better visualization package and no longer need to old visualization package (add new dependency and remove old dependency).

 If any of these occurs during the course of your research project, all you need to do is update the contents of your `environment.yml` file accordingly and then run the following command.

 ~~~
 $ conda env update --prefix ./env --file environment.yml  --prune
 ~~~
 {: .language-bash}

-Note that the `--prune` option tells Conda to remove any dependencies that are no longer required from the environment.
+Note that the `--prune` option tells Conda to remove any installed packages not defined in environment.yml

 > ## Rebuilding a Conda environment from scratch
 >